home-assistant/home-assistant.io/source/_integrations/tplink_omada.markdown

 - Verify SSL Certificates: Enable to check the validity of the certificate presented by the Omada controller.
 - Username/Password: A user account with permissions to view & configure the site is required.

+{% note %}
-**Note: A local account must be used for login.
-Do not turn on two-factor authentication for local accounts, or the integration will not be able to log in.**
+A local account must be used for login.
+Do not turn on two-factor authentication for local accounts, or the integration will not be able to log in.
+{% endnote %}

 ### Multiple Sites